sadat1971/Le-Wi-Di-SemEval-23/readme.md

 ** Please modify the paths for data

-** Please note, there is post-aggregation learning for HS-Brexit only, since the annotators are inconsistent across other datasets.
+** Please note, there is post-aggregation learning for HS-Brexit, and ArMIS only, since the annotators are inconsistent across other two datasets.

 1. For Brexit disagreement learning (dis-learning):